walle89/SwedbankJson/docs/authentication.md

 **Choose "Säkerhetsdosa" -> Enter control number into security token -> Enter response code -> Authenticated**

-Currently there is only an alfa implementation of this authentication method.
+Currently, there is only an alfa implementation of this authentication method.
 If you are interested to try it out, [send me an email](http://wallmander.net/contact/) (NOTE: *Not* for support, [create an issue for that](https://github.com/walle89/SwedbankJson/issues)).

 ## Personal code - Discontinued
 Swedbank discontinued personal code authentication method in February 2016.